 Newer forms of thrombolytic therapy, such as reteplase and tenecteplase, effectively treat central venous catheter occlusion and require shorter dwell times than alteplase.
 Further studies are needed to compare alteplase with newer thrombolytic agents to determine optimal management for catheter occlusion.

 Alteplase is approved by the US Food and Drug Administration (FDA) for clearance of thrombotically occluded CVADs.
 It is available in a 2 mg/2 mL vial, which suffices to fill most catheter lumens.
 For patients weighing 30 kg or more, give 2 mg in 2 mL of saline.
 For those weighing less than 30 kg, fill 100% of the internal lumen volume of the catheter (but do not exceed 2 mg in 2 mL of saline).
 Leave the agent for 30 minutes to 2 hours, then withdraw it.
 The dose may be repeated.
-If this is unsuccessful, 2 mg/50 mL infused over 4 hours may be given.
+If this is unsuccessful, 2 mg/50 mL may be infused over 4 hours.

 The urokinase dose for catheter clearance is 5000 U in each lumen over 1-2 minutes; this is left in the lumen for 1-4 hours and then aspirated.
 If 5000 U fails to clear the catheter, the process may be repeated with 10,000 U in each lumen.
 The volume to be instilled into the catheter is equal to the volume of the catheter.
 For patients undergoing dialysis, instill 5000 U into each lumen over 1-2 minutes, leave the agent in the lumen for 1-2 days, and then aspirate.